nanobox-io/nanobox-guides/articles/php/codeigniter/existing-app.md

 # Existing Codeigniter App
-Part of what makes Nanobox so useful is you don't even need php or codeigniter installed on your local machine to use them.
+Part of what makes Nanobox so useful is you don't even need php or Codeigniter installed on your local machine to use them.

 ## Setup

 #### cd into your Codeigniter app
-Change into an existing project folder
+Change into an existing project folder:

 ```bash
 cd my-codeigniter-app